Dom-888/Second-Milestone-Project/README.md

 ### Design Choices

+### Design Choices

 1.  **Fonts**
 All fonts are from [Google Fonts](https://fonts.google.com/).
-    - The site's main font is **Roboto**, it was chosen for its clear and straight design.
+    - _Roboto_: Site main font, it was chosen for its clear and straight design.
-    - The font of the word to guess is **Patrick Hand**, it was chosen because of its resemblance to handwriting.
+    - _Patrick Hand_: Used in the word to guess, it was chosen because of its resemblance to handwriting.
-    - The font used in the on-screen keyboard is **Helvetica**, as it is commonly used in real keyboards.
+    - _Helvetica_: Chosen for the on-screen keyboard is, as it is commonly used in real keyboards.

-1.  **Buttons**
+2.  **Buttons**
 The buttons style is from [Bootstrap](https://getbootstrap.com/).
-    - Large call-to-action buttons are used in all modals to guide the flow of the game.
-    - Each modal button contains a [Font Awesome](https://fontawesome.com/) icon that represents its meaning, this makes site navigation more intuitive and also makes the site's appearance more playful.
+	- _Modals Buttons_: Each modals use large call-to-action buttons to guide the flow of the game, each of the buttons contains a [Font Awesome](https://fontawesome.com/) icon that represents its meaning, this makes site navigation more intuitive and also makes the site's appearance more playful.
+	- _Corners Buttons_: The buttons at the top corners of the page have a more subtle animation than the others to not distract the player, but are consistent with the style of other button.
-    - The on-screen keyboard is designed to look like an android keyboard with dark theme
+    - _On-Screen Keyboard_: Designed to look like an android keyboard with dark theme.
-    - The shadow under the buttons narrows when clicking, giving the illusion that the button is pushed down.

-1.  **Colours**
+3.  **Colours**
 The site uses light, pastel colors with good contrast between them.
-    - Sky blue (#81DAFC) is used as default button color, it was chosen because it is a more pastel version of the bootstrap primary button.
+    - _Sky blue (#81DAFC)_: Used as default button color, it was chosen because it is a more pastel version of the bootstrap primary button.
 The same color is used as fallback for the background.
-    - Bright orange (#D35400) is used to highlight the buttons when the user hovers them with the mouse, it creates a nice contrast with the idles buttons.
+    - _Bright orange (#D35400)_: Used to highlight the buttons when the user hovers them with the mouse, it creates a nice contrast with the idles buttons.
-    - Yellow paper (#FDF6E3 to #fde1ab) are used to create the effect of old paper, to give the feeling of the paper-and-pencil game.
+    - _Yellow paper (#FDF6E3 to #FDELAB)_: are used to create the effect of old paper and give the feeling of the paper-and-pencil game.

-1.  **Hangman Figure**
-The hangman figure was created by the author from free images with [Paint.net](https://www.getpaint.net/).
+4.  **Images**
+The images used on the site were chosen with the goal of creating a light and cartoonesque atmosphere.
-    - In the original game, a hanged man is gradually drawn each time the player chooses a wrong letter.
+    - _Hangman Figure_: In the original game, a hanged man is gradually drawn each time the player chooses a wrong letter.
 In this version he is replaced by a flying kid "hanging" on balloons.
 The idea is to remain consistent with the name of the game and at the same time make the image more suitable for children.
-    - The project aims to create a fully responsive game, one of the greatest challenges in this regard has been to make the image size consistent with extremely different width/height ratio viewports.
+	- _Background Image_: Chosen for its resemblance to a painted sky, creates a good contrast with the yellow of the gameplay page.

-1.  **Sound Effects**
+5.  **Sound Effects**
 All sound effects are from [Freesound](https://freesound.org/).
-    - A positive sound is played if the player chooses a correct letter, the sound style reminds the old arcade video games and contributes to creating a nostalgic atmosphere as well as to make the game more interactive.
+    - _Success sound_: Played if the player chooses a correct letter, the sound style reminds the old arcade video games and contributes to creating a nostalgic atmosphere as well as to make the game more interactive.
-    - A "Pop" sound is played if the player chooses a wrong letter, creates the illusion that one of the balloons in the image has burst.
+    - _Pop sound_: Played if the player chooses a wrong letter, creates the illusion that one of the balloons in the image has burst.

-1.  **Background**
+6.  **Animated Text**
-The background image is from [Freepik](https://www.freepik.com/).
+The text animation is achived with [Textillate](https://textillate.js.org/)
-    - It was chosen because it looks like a painted sky and creates a good contrast with the yellow of the gameplay page.
+	- _Title_: A subtle animation distinguishes the title from other headers.
+	- _"New Record" message_: A flashy red message appears each time the player gets a new record, creating a sense of accomplishment.

-1.  **Styling**
+7.  **Styling**
 The website style is inspired by [PicFlip!](https://ajgreaves.github.io/picflip/)
-    - Most buttons and containers were given black thick border and rounded corners to make them look more cartoonish.
+    - _Cartoonish Borders_: Most buttons and containers were given black thick border and rounded corners to make them look more carton-like.
-    - The title and the "New Record" signal are animated using [Textillate](https://textillate.js.org/).
+	- _Buttons Shadow_: Most buttons have sharp, vertical shadoe that narrows when clicking, giving the illusion that the button is pushed down.

 ### Wireframes